Before going to court, you can request an application for internal review.

 Adjourning your court hearing

 Once a hearing has been scheduled, you may seek an adjournment by contacting the Magistrates' Court.
 This must be done prior to the day of the hearing.
-You should also contact the City of Port Phillip prosecutions officer to discuss your adjournment application.
-It will be up to the Court to grant or refuse an adjournment.
+You should also contact the City of Port Phillip prosecutions officer on 03 9209 6777 to discuss your adjournment application.
+It will then be up to the Court to grant or refuse an adjournment.

 Out of court settlement